christinkrause55/microRNA_network_visualizer/README.md

 A database connection and database which manages the underlying data will be published upon publication to ensure reproducible data usage.
 Currently only mouse based data processing is uploaded to this repo.
 A similar framework for human data will be uploaded after publication of the respective manuscript.

 The getSeedPrediction.m script can be used as a standalone function.
 An implementation of the seed prediction tool which is independent of input sequences for the respective potential target gene UTR is also located in the R directory.

+### Dependencies
+Python script for processing fasta transcript output from ensembl biomart needs numpy (v1.19.5) and pandas (v1.3.1) with python 3.9.

+The pipeline in R (4.1.0) needs further attached packages dplyr (1.0.10), igraph (1.3.5), stringr (1.4.1), stringi (1.7.6) and biomaRt (2.50.3) to the base packages stats, graphics, grDevices utils, datasets, methods and base.